-Dufry does not produce any goods nor sell any whitelabel products.
+Dufry does not produce any goods nor sell any white-label products.
 As a pure retailer, all products available on our shelves are produced by third party companies.
 As explained in the Trusted Partner section of this ESG report, Dufry expects all of its suppliers to comply with the law, stipulated contract conditions and international best practices in respect of human rights and the environment, as well as health and safety and labor standards.
-To ensure this, Dufry has updated its Supplier Code of Conduct, available on the company's website, which stipulates the provisions required to be a supplier to Dufry.
-As an additional step, in 2018 Dufry approached its main product suppliers - covering over 40% of Dufry's sales volume - to secure their acknowledgement of and agreement with the Supplier Code, and hence ensure the provisions included were accepted, establishing a 3-year cycle for reassessment.
-In 2021, Dufry will again approach the suppliers who previously acknowledged the terms of the Supplier Code to recertify, as well as approaching additional suppliers to acknowledge and agree to the terms of the Supplier Code.
+To ensure this, Dufry regularly updates its Supplier Code of Conduct, available on the company's website, which stipulates the provisions required to be a supplier to Dufry.
+As an additional step, since 2018 Dufry proactively approaches its main product suppliers to secure their agreement with and /or acknowledgement of the Supplier Code of Conduct, and hence ensure the provisions included are accepted, establishing a 3-year cycle for reassessment.
+During 2021, Dufry conducted a recertification process of its Supplier Code of Conduct.
+On this occasion, Dufry more than tripled the number of suppliers from each of the product categories, reaching over 117 suppliers (37 suppliers in 2019) that represent 56% of the Group's procurement budget (compared to 44% of the previous certification).
+By close of 2021, suppliers representing 45% of the total procurement volume (COGS) had accepted or acknowledged the Supplier Code of Conduct (2019: 38%).
+On top of monitoring suppliers to ensure compliance with the principles established in Dufry's Supplier Code of Conduct, the Company will continue to reach additional suppliers going forward.
+Following the three-years-cycle approach, the next complete re-certification is planned for 2024.